Compiled by the Road Trip Manitoba team

 Europeans first arrived in Churchill in the 17th century, and in 1717 the Hudson’s Bay Company built their first permanent settlement in the area.
 The fur trade became a popular industry in Churchill before quickly declining by the end of the 1700s.

 Churchill then became a seaport, and with the completion of the Hudson Bay Railway in 1929, the focus of trading became grain.

-Over the past few decades, however, Churchill has become famous as one of Manitoba’s biggest tourist attractions thanks to its abundance of polar bears, beluga whales, and Northern Lights.
-The town with a permanent population of fewer than 1000 people draws hundreds of thousands of tourists every single year.
+Over the past few decades, however, Churchill has become famous as one of Manitoba’s biggest tourist attractions thanks to its abundance of polar bears (it’s the best spot to see polar bears in Canada), beluga whales, and Northern Lights.
+The town with a permanent population of fewer than 1,000 people draws hundreds of thousands of tourists every single year.

 Where is Churchill, Manitoba?

 Churchill is found in Northern Manitoba on the Hudson Bay.
 As the crow flies, Winnipeg and Churchill are approximately 1,000 kilometres apart.
 There are no paved roads that lead to Churchill, so you’ll have to either fly there or take the train (more on that below).

 As Manitoba is in Central Canada, you may have to connect to Winnipeg from Toronto or another Canadian city before travelling to Churchill (if you’re travelling from another province or country).